kkutten/Project1/README.md

   - [Metricbeat Playbook](https://github.com/kkutten/Project1/blob/main/Ansible/Metricbeat_Install-Playbook.yml)
   - [ELK Playbook](https://github.com/kkutten/Project1/blob/main/Ansible/Elk-Playbook.yml)

 			This document contains the following details:
-- Description of the Topologu
+ 				- Description of the Topology
 				- Access Policies
 				- ELK Configuration
   				- Beats in Use
   				- Machines Being Monitored
 				- How to Use the Ansible Build

 ### Description of the Topology